connervieira/Arachnid/README.md

 ### Free

-Unlike nearly all other website diagnostic tools, Archnid is 100% free, both in terms of cost, and freedom.
+Unlike nearly all other website diagnostic tools, Arachnid is 100% free, both in terms of cost, and freedom.

 ### Self Hosted